rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/admin/outreach/KickOpenAI/Deck/10slides_outline.md

 <!-- status: stub; target: 150+ words -->
 <!-- status: stub; target: 150+ words -->
 # 10‑Slide Outline (Stakeholders)
-1) Title — CoCivium + Why this note.
+1) Title — CoCivium™ + Why this note.
 2) What we are building (1‑liner + visual).
 3) How ChatGPT is central to our workflow.
 4) The blockers (short list).